-A: The board of directors has set the close of business on March 25, 2019 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
+A: The board of directors has set the close of business on March 31, 2021 as the record date for the determination of stockholders entitled to notice of and to vote at the meeting.
 Only holders of our common stock as of the close of business on the record date are entitled to vote at the meeting.
-On the record date, 339,170,949 shares of our common stock were issued and outstanding.
+On the record date, 28,273,093 shares of our common stock were issued and outstanding for voting purposes.
 Each share of our common stock entitles its holder to one vote.